near/docs/docs/tutorials/contracts/nfts/simple-nft-minting-example.md

 ![](https://i.imgur.com/nAE8Hzw.png)

-If no prior NFT has been minted the mint button will be availiable for use.
+If no prior NFT has been minted the mint button will be available for use.

 Here is the function behind the mint button.
 A lot of the meta data has been filled out for the user already.